vdjonsson/abopt/README.md

 > `output: dG of unfolding from molecular structure`

 ### repair
-`antibody_pipeline repair` repairs an antibody using FoldX RepairPDB.
+`abopt repair` repairs an antibody using FoldX RepairPDB.

 > `input: array of filenames of molecular structures to repair`